kballard237/AC209a-Final-Project/README.md

 Notice that training and testing accuracy and cross validation mean all increase as the number of tree depths increases.

-We then sorted according to the cross validation scores and found that the tree depth corresponding to the highest CV mean is 17.
+We sorted according to the cross validation scores and found that the tree depth corresponding to the highest CV mean is 17.
 We then fit a decision tree with depth 17 and found that average hourly pressure was the top predictor chosen to split on, following with the variables, pressure x humidity and weekday x number of psets.
 We see this in the tree graph below.

 ![Best CV Tree Visualization](./Sensor_2/data_exploration/best_cv_tree.png)

-*analyze more here*

-We found that the corresponding train accuracy is 1.0 and test accuracy is 0.8896.
+Notice that the best model chosen from cross validation chose the same top three predictors as the overfit decision tree.
+The corresponding train accuracy is 1.0 and test accuracy is 0.8896.
+This is not a huge improvement from the overfit decision tree, so we decided to implement bagging on simple decision trees.

 ### Bagging

-Because of possible overfitting (?), we perform bagging over 55 decision trees with max depth (20).
+We perform bagging over 55 decision trees with max depth (20).
 We found that the top predictors chosen among the trees in this model is given in the table below.

 | Top Predictor | Counts |
 | --- | --- |